opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 Given an existing [OpenStack compatible environment](../gettingstarted/requirements.md#openstack) and a [deployed instance of OSC](../gettingstarted/installing_ost.md), this tutorial provides the necessary steps for setting up OSC to protect a single workload instance in OpenStack.

 These steps include:
-* deployment of a security appliance instance
+* Deployment of a security appliance instance.
-* definition of the workload under protection
+* Definition of the workload under protection.
-* redirection of the traffic to be protected through the security appliance
+* Redirection of the traffic to be protected through the security appliance.

 ## Setup Requirements